invokablegmbh/jar_columnrow/Documentation/Configuration/BackgroundColors.rst

 ==================

 | In each grid container one can choose a background color.
-| Adding this to the TSConfig adds the possibility to define custom background colors to use exactly the same colors in any grid container.
+| Adding this to the PageTS config adds the possibility to define custom background colors to use exactly the same colors in any grid container.

 ------------